hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > And try Pslenogistic knowledge to impart,
 >
-> And prove Gruithusien a tyro in his art.
+> And prove Gruithusien[^76] a tyro in his art.

->
+[^76]: Gruithusien, a learned German astronomer, who pretends to have discovered not only walls and roads in the moon, but also the visible traces of cultivation, &c.

 > Jem.
 All strive, but few can any fame command,
 >
 > For she deals honours with a sparing hand;